 The Archives Document Delivery Service is a new pilot initiative designed to increase access to the University Archives' archival collections.
-The new service will allow Dalhousie students, faculty, and staff to request free digital copies of files and items found in the Archives Catalogue and Online Collections.
+The new service will allow Dalhousie students, faculty, and staff to request free digital copies of files and items found in the Archives Catalogue.

 Consortia members and external researchers should continue to refer to the reproduction services and fee schedule document on the Archives website.